BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 | **Store Fields** | Saves the current field configuration with a timestamp for later use (fields are preserved, not cleared) |
 | **Restore Fields** | Opens a dropdown menu to select and load a previously saved configuration |
 | **Clear Console** | Clears all messages from the console output panel |

+## **Undo and Redo**

+MetaEdit Plus includes a multi-level undo and redo system that lets you reverse or reapply entire tag operations.
+This covers **Write Tags**, **Remove Tags**, and **Auto-Tag** — each operation takes a full snapshot of all affected files before making changes, including metadata fields and album artwork.

+### **How It Works**

+- Press `Ctrl+Z` to undo the last tag operation.
+All files affected by that operation are restored to their previous state.
+- Press `Ctrl+Y` to redo an undone operation, reapplying the changes that were reversed.
+- Up to **20 undo/redo levels** are supported, so you can step back through multiple operations.
+- The redo history is cleared whenever a new tag operation is performed.

+### **What Gets Restored**

+Each undo/redo snapshot captures the complete metadata state of every file involved in the operation:
+- All 18 metadata fields (title, artist, album, year, genre, etc.)
+- Embedded album artwork (including image data and picture type)

+This means that undoing a **Remove Tags** operation will fully restore all stripped metadata and artwork, and undoing a **Write Tags** operation will revert files to their exact state before writing.

+### **Console Feedback**

+The console displays progress for each undo/redo action, including the name of the operation being reversed, the number of files restored, and how many undo steps remain.

 ## **Field Storage System**